kellyluo25/recollectives/_posts/nothing-at-22.md

 I think I made a lot of assumptions about myself, because I knew myself so thoroughly, and the full contours of my wants and needs.

 Solitude is a single fist.
 Closed in on itself; squeezing hard into nothingness.
 Uncut nails dug into palm flesh.

 That insolvable intimacy of my fingers interlaced with yours.

 I've lost a lot of friends before the age of eighteen.

 Much like a non-Newtonian fluid clutched in the palm of your hand: if you hold tight, it's rock solid; if you let go, even just a little, it melts through your fingers.
 And you keep grasping, scooping handful after handful—always worried when something will give, but if you clutched any harder, you'd smother it whole.
 Suffocate it.
 So you wonder why you even bother holding on, when everything will go slack and slip through eventually.

 Symbolism is another song: mirrorball.
 How I was just reflecting all the qualities of myself I had found acceptable, or acceptable enough.

+Steven yeun used the phrase "prismatic neurosis" and I haven't been able to shake it. prismatic; as in multivariate and multidimensional, as in filtering and scattering light; as in showing you something different each time you look at it.

+and the mirrorball itself is a prism: draws light, and reflects it in every direction.

 That calcifies.
 Turns into something much uglier.